JisaKun/jisakun.github.com/about.md

 This is the base Jekyll theme.

 This Blog is powered by Jekyll, Github and Markdown.
-I am not so familiar with this stuff now.
+I am not so familiar with these stuffs now.
 But I will make it better and better. :)

 The theme of this blog: